-Early signs of autism spectrum disorder (ASD) can be detected in infants, yet many children with autism do not receive a diagnosis until the ages of two or three.
+Early signs of autism spectrum disorder (ASD) can be detected in babies, infants and toddlers, yet many children with autism do not receive a diagnosis until the ages of two or three.
 It’s not uncommon for babies to go undiagnosed.
 Signs of autism in infants can go undetected until later on in life.

 There are many benefits to receiving a diagnosis before reaching preschool age.
-According to the Center for Disease Control (CDC), an autism diagnosis can be appropriately given at 18 months or sooner.
+According to the Center for Disease Control (CDC), an autism diagnosis can be appropriately given at 18 months of age or sooner.
 Doctors screen for autism spectrum disorders at the nine-month, 18 month, 2-year, and 3-year wellness checkups.
 The earlier an infant gets an autism diagnosis; the sooner interventions can begin.
 Parents and caregivers can also identify the resources they need for treatment.

 Many children with autism do not receive an official diagnosis until they reach the age of two or three.
 It is often after the child has started school.
 This is when the child’s challenges in social skills become obvious.
 It is never too late to get a diagnosis and begin identifying resources to help make life with autism easier.

 The earlier a child gets a diagnosis (especially in his/her formative years of development), the sooner the child can start therapy or treatment.

 Every infant, child, and adult with autism will display unique symptoms.
 But there are several key traits that may point to autism in infants.
 Usually, autistic babies will not engage with their caretaker the same way neurotypical infants do.
 A baby with autism might not respond to cooing.
 He/She might also ignore movements such as waving and clapping.